 In this political context, Iranian foreign policy has been aggressive within the region.
 Iran has actively been developing a nuclear weapons and ballistic missiles programme over several years.
 After the US invasion of Iraq in 2003, Tehran provided financial and some military support to Iraqi Shia militia groups, and political coverage to Baghdad’s new Shia-majority government.
 After the beginning of the Syrian Civil War in 2011, Iran sent militias, finance and expertise to support the government in Damascus.
 Over decades, Iran has provided military, financial and political support to Hezbollah, a Shia militia group in Lebanon that has engaged in attacks upon Israel from the south of the country.
 Israel became concerned during the Syrian Civil War when Iran started moving troops / militias close to its borders within Syria.
 In rhetorical terms, Iran has positioned itself as the leading critic of Israel in the Muslim world.
 Iran’s position on Israel is less one of sympathy for the Palestinians and more one of overt hostility to the concept of Israel as a nation state; Iranian leaders have made various overtly anti-semitic comments in public fora.
 Iran has traditionally refused to make any diplomatic overtures to the United States, that it casts as its principal foe.
 For this reason, US sanctions against Iran, including those targeting banks that do business with Iran, have crippled Iran’s international economic standing since 1979.
 Iran has also intentionally jeopardised diplomatic relations with the United Kingdom, the European nation with which it traditionally had the closest relations, upon occasion.
 In 2011 a student militia that operates under the auspices of the unelected clerical establishment burned down the British Embassy in Tehran in response to British imposition of banking sanctions.

 Iran’s foreign policy seems determined to cause everyone maximum aggravation and with minimum benefit, and maximum cost, to Iran.
 In short, Iran’s foreign policy seems to break all the rules of international relations.
-The country refuses to operate multilaterally, having no friends of note other than Russia (and even that is fragile), and being effectively excluded from participation in international organisations.
+The country refuses to operate multilaterally, having no friends of note other than Russia (and even that friendship is fragile), and being effectively excluded from participation in international organisations.
 Its unilateral foreign policy has alienated the two most powerful nations in the Middle East, Israel and Saudi Arabia (that is determined to counter Iran’s hostile agenda to advance Shia interests against Sunni wherever it may find them).
 A country that in theory ought to be wealthy has its economy crippled by one of the most comprehensive regimes of sanctions in the modern world.
 Moreover sometimes one feels that Iran just can’t help itself.
-Promptly after negotiating and agreeing the Joint Comprehensive Plan of Action with the Obama administration in the United States, which was supposed to involve dismantling Iran’s regime for developing nuclear weapons in exchange for sanctions relief, Iran started testing ballistic missiles of the kind used to carry nuclear warheads.
-A new raft of sanctions was promptly imposed, and the JCPOA was eventually withdrawn from by the United States.
+Promptly after negotiating and agreeing the Joint Comprehensive Plan of Action (JCPOA) with the Obama administration in the United States, which was supposed to involve dismantling Iran’s regime for developing nuclear weapons in exchange for sanctions relief, Iran started testing ballistic missiles of the kind used to carry nuclear warheads.
+A new raft of sanctions was promptly imposed, and the United States eventually withdrrew from JCPOA.

 In the interim, there can be no new JCPOA.
 Iran is too much of an enigma.
 We do now know exactly what we are dealing with, to get involved.
 Instead Iran must be kept at bay.
 Sanctions must be maintained, to starve the government of funds to deploy militias.
 If necessary – but only if necessary – military means should be used to retard nuclear proliferation.
 The best way of ensuring that it will not be necessary is to make explicit the United States’ willingness tom use military force.
 Everywhere an Iranian militia unit pops up, both military force and diplomatic means should be used to repress it.
 There is no danger of a regional war as long as nobody invades Iran, because Iran has neither the financial nor military means to fight a genuine war of aggression.
 Iran’s military capacity rests at being a multiple irritant.
 The West can live with this, as we see how Iranian domestic politics play out over the next few years.
 For now, Iran must be restrained.
 Seeking to achieve anything else would be too ambitious.